rtCamp/Frappe-Manager/docs/guides/ssl.md

 - **Credentials**: Cloudflare API credentials are stored globally in `~/frappe/fm_config.toml` (bench-specific overrides live in the bench's `bench_config.toml`).
 Restrict file permissions: `chmod 600 ~/frappe/fm_config.toml`.
 Remove saved credentials with `fm ssl dns-config cloudflare --remove`.
 - **Token scope**: Use a per-zone API Token, not the Global API Key.
 If the token is compromised, you can revoke it without rotating your entire Cloudflare account.
 - **Certs in version control**: Never commit `*.pem` or `*.key` files.
 Add them to `.gitignore`.
 - **Staging vs production**: Use `--dry-run` (staging) during setup and testing.
-Production rate limits are shared across all users of a domain - hitting them blocks certificate issuance for everyone on that domain for up to a week.
+Production rate limits are shared across all users of a domain; hitting them blocks certificate issuance for everyone on that domain for up to a week.

 ---

 !!! info "See also"
-    - [fm ssl command reference](../commands/ssl.md) - all flags and subcommands
+    - [fm ssl command reference](../commands/ssl.md): all flags and subcommands
-    - [Cloudflare DNS Config](../commands/ssl-dns-config-cloudflare.md) - detailed Cloudflare token setup
+    - [Cloudflare DNS Config](../commands/ssl-dns-config-cloudflare.md): detailed Cloudflare token setup
-    - [Environments](environments.md) - prod vs dev environment differences
+    - [Environments](environments.md): prod vs dev environment differences